 Use patience in those situations.
 The NFHS rulebook says that a fumble is the accidental loss of player control when the ball unintentionally drops or slips from a player’s grasp.
 Wait until the player regains control of the ball and then passes or shoots it before determining if a violation has occurred.

 There also are times when a player fumbles the ball while attempting to make a throw-in pass.
 Violation?
 Most of the time, no. For example, the official bounces the ball to A1 for a designated-spot throw-in along the endline.
-A1 (a) mishandles the pass from the official and the ball rolls several feet away, or (b) catches the pass from the official, but a second later fumbles the ball and it rolls several feet away.
+A1 mishandles the pass from the official and the ball rolls several feet away.
 A1 leaves the designated spot to retrieve the ball.
 Has a violation occurred?
-In both (a) and (b), the ball inadvertently got away from A1.
+In this situation the ball inadvertently got away from A1.
+The administering official should repeat the throw-in process.

 The administering official should blow the whistle as soon as he or she recognizes the ball was mishandled or fumbled, which will cause the ball to become dead immediately.
 The throw-in should then be re-administered without penalty.